|From Get Programming by Ana Bell

 Meet Python: a programming language

 The Python programming language is, at the time of this writing, the most popular language for teaching introductory computer science.
 The language is used by top universities to expose students to programming and many students cite Python as a language they’re familiar with upon entering university.
 Broadly, Python is used to build applications and websites, and is used by companies like NASA, Google, Facebook, and Pinterest behind the scenes to maintain features and analyze collected data.
+As shown, Python programming is used in many industries and for many careers involving ICT, you must be able to demonstrate your knowledge in it.
+That’s what leads many people to the PCAP exam; this can be tough, but with plenty of PCAP materials found online at certlibrary to help you pass the examination, achieveing success is made easier.

 Python is a great general-purpose language that can be used to write quick and simple programs.
 Once you set up a working environment, writing a program in Python doesn’t require much setup.